Soft gluon resummation for gluon fusion $ZH$ production: Numerical Results

 \subsection{Invariant mass distribution}

-We first look into the invariant mass distribution of $ZH$ pair.
-As mentioned in \sect{sec:introduction}, the computation of higher-order corrections is non-trivial due to the involvement of multiple scales and one can work with EFT to reduce this complexity.
-For inclusive production of $ZH$ pair, the total cross-section differs between these two approaches by around $31\%$ at LO.
+We first look into the invariant mass distribution of the $ZH$ pair.
+As mentioned in \sect{sec:introduction}, the computation of higher-order corrections is nontrivial due to the involvement of multiple scales and one can work with EFT to reduce this complexity.
+For inclusive production of the $ZH$ pair, the total cross section between exact theory and EFT differs by around $31\%$ at LO.
 However, the difference is more pronounced in the invariant mass distribution as can be seen from \fig{fig:fo_kfac_eft_gg}.
-The band in this plot corresponds to the 7-point scale uncertainty as described above.
-Although the differential cross-section is comparable in the low invariant mass region, the shape differs significantly in the higher invariant mass region.
-Therefore, it is essential to include the finite top quark mass effect to produce the correct behavior for the invariant mass distribution.
-On the other hand, the total cross-section with finite top quark mass effect at NLO differs only by $5\%$ \cite{Chen:2022rua} from the same in EFT.
-In fact, the exact LO captures the shape of the distribution in bulk and the effect of top mass on the NLO correction will have less impact on the shape of the distribution.
-Therefore, working with a Born-improved theory where the LO is rescaled by the exact top quark effect and NLO corrections in the EFT, will reduce the complexity while retaining essential features of QCD corrections, in particular the effects of soft radiation where we are interested in.
-In the rest of the article, we use this exact Born-improved EFT NLO cross-section for all purposes.
+The band in this plot corresponds to the seven-point scale uncertainty, as described above.
+Although the differential cross section is comparable in the low invariant mass region, the shape differs significantly in the higher invariant mass region.
+It is worth noting that in the exact theory at LO, the contribution from the triangular graphs is larger than that of the box diagrams in the low-$Q$ ($< 700$ GeV) region, however these two contributions are comparable to each other in the higher-$Q$ region.
+However, the interference between the triangular and box diagrams is negative and is non-negligible even in the high-$Q$ region.
+Therefore, it is essential to include the finite quark mass effects to produce the correct behavior for the invariant mass distribution.
+On the other hand, the total cross section with finite top-quark mass effect at NLO differs only by $5\%$ \cite{Chen:2022rua} from the same in EFT.
+In fact, the exact LO captures the shape of the distribution in bulk and the effect of top quark mass on the NLO correction will have less impact on the shape of the invariant mass distribution \footnote{This holds true up to a certain invariant mass region around $1$ TeV for the 13.6 TeV LHC.
+At NLO in the gluon fusion channel, with top-quark dependence, there are also diagrams where a $Z$ boson is radiated from the external light-quark line.
+Such diagrams contribute at $\mathcal{O}(\alpha_s^3 y_t^2)$ ($y_t$ being the top-quark Yukawa coupling), which is the same order as the gluon fusion subprocess at exact NLO.
+Their contributions increase from about 1 TeV and could be as large as 10 times \cite{Degrassi:2022mro} the LO results at higher invariant mass region.
+However, within the fiducial volume, their impact on the invariant mass distribution is less pronounced.}.
+Therefore, working with a Born-improved theory where the exact LO is rescaled by the NLO K-factor calculated in the EFT, will reduce the complexity while retaining essential features of QCD corrections, in particular the effects of soft radiation, which we are interested in.
+It is worth noting that although the soft gluon effects themselves are unaffected by the top-quark mass, the latter can still influence the overall distribution.
+This dependence enters through the process-dependent virtual corrections (encoded in the hard function) as well as through the regular terms beyond the threshold SV/NSV contributions via the fixed-order matching procedure.
+To evaluate the accuracy of our approximation, we compared the Born-improved NLO cross section with the fully top mass–dependent result of Ref.~\cite{Chen:2020gae}, using identical input settings.
+We found reasonably good agreement in both the low- and high-$Q$ regions, while deviations of up to about $20\%$ appear in the intermediate-$Q$ range around $1$ TeV.\footnote{We thank Stephen Jones for providing benchmark data points for this comparison.} In the rest of the article, we use this exact Born-improved EFT NLO cross section for all purposes.